jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 Boom.
 Our environment broke.
 Now, in this very specific case, upgrading scikit-image would fix things.
 But things aren't always that easy, or obvious.
-So, an easy way is to proceed is to start again!
+So, an easy way to proceed is to start again!

 ### Exercise: nuke, rinse, repeat